boylesoftware/x2node-tutorial/src/TUTORIAL.md

 };
 ```

-The code above shows another useful technique: when there are common properties for different record types, instead of copy-pasting their definitions you can extract them into a function (another technique for that is using inheritance&mdash;the records module understands prototype chains in the definitions).
+The code above shows another useful technique: when there are common properties for different record types, instead of copy-pasting their definitions you can extract them into an object (another technique for that is using inheritance&mdash;the records module understands prototype chains in the definitions).

 Now, if we query our product the result is going to be slightly different: